Skip to main content

 • In QA or edits, how do I know if something is a bug versus a user error?

-Keep scrolling to read our project management team’s answers to these and more frequently asked client questions so you can dive into your first web development project fully prepared.
+Keep scrolling to find our project management team’s answers to these and more frequently asked questions so you can dive into your next web development project fully prepared.

 If you’re still in the preliminary stages of planning a website build or redesign, we’ve also put together comprehensive information about how to budget your website project

-Frequently Asked Questions Re: The Web Design & Development Process
+Frequently Asked Questions Re: The Web Design and Development Process

 Identifying Your Internal Team